ekiim/noffice/README.md

 All _list views_ should have a `conceal` value from `/^/` to `/\t,/` that indicates the message file this row is representing.

+The variable `g:MBlazeChannelsDir` is defaulted to `$HOME/.cache/mail`, this should point to a directory where you have all your _channels_ stored.

+> This is working with `isync` to synchronize mailboxes, but the part that actually concerns the plug-in is just the _maildir_ management, not the actual synchronization.

 ### TODO